shuoliecon/shuoliecon.github.io/pages/_research/index.md

 ---

 ## Research Statement
-As an economist, my ultimate goal is to help achieve sustainable development.
+As an economist, my ultimate goal is to contribute to sustainable development.
 My research has three characteristics.

 1. Significant Real-World Challenges.
 My work aims to address significant real-world challenges about sustainable development such as climate change, air pollution, water pollution, and nutrition.
 I believe that economics can provide powerful tools to understand and tackle these pressing issues.